nommiin/_axolotl/README.md

 #Features
 Summary:
-You can push strings to the stack (maximum length of 255) and then print them out.
+You can push strings to the stack (maximum length of 255) and then print them out... that's it for now.

 Current:
 - The ability to push strings to the program's stack.